I’m so glad you’re here! Please grab a cup of coffee and take some time to look at the various resources we have for you.

 - Check out the Resources page to see the book, blogs, and tools that I recommend.
 (Some may be affiliate links.)

 As mentioned above, there are some costs involved in running a blog like this.
 I run a “self-hosted” blog, so there are some internet and software services that I need to make it run efficiently.
-Although the primary goal is NOT to make money but rather to inspire and help others, the time and money involved do add up to a part-time job.
+Although the primary goal is NOT to make money but rather inspire and help others, the time and money involved add up to a part-time job.

 Therefore, I sometimes try to generate a little income from this site in ways that don’t violate my values and principles and avoid conflicts of interest.
 You will not see any annoying targeted “pop-up” ads on the site.
 But you may occasionally see links to affiliates (mainly Amazon) that offer products (such as books) or services that I think could be helpful to you.
 If so, I will do my best to ensure they are clear and relevant to you, and consistent with the values and priorities of this site.